tyomhk2015/go_basics/README.md

 * If you want to create a library, the file name does not have to main.
 Because the person who will use the library will complile with his/her 'main.go'.

-* (IMPORTANT) The GO code will look for the 'main' package and '`main`' function as the first priority, similar to Java 'main' method.
+* (IMPORTANT) The GO code will look for the 'main' package and `main` function as the first priority, similar to Java 'main' method.

 #### 💡 **Import**

-* If you want to export some functions, the function name must start with an `uppercase` letter, a.k.a '`exported` function' from a different package. (e.g. Println)
+* If you want to export some functions, the function name must start with an `uppercase` letter, a.k.a `exported` function' from a different package. (e.g. Println)
 Functions start with `lowercase` letter are `private` functions.

 #### 💡 **Variables & Constants**